Monte Carlo study of cuprate superconductors in a four-band $d$-$p$ model: Role of orbital degrees of freedom: MODEL AND METHOD

 \subsection{Four-band $d$-$p$ model}

 As mentioned in Introduction, it is important to incorporate the four orbitals, the Cu $e_g$ orbitals and the O $p_x/p_y$ orbitals, to provide a unified description of the cuprate superconductors.
-Therefore, as an effective low-energy model, we consider a four-band $d$-$p$ model on the two-dimensional square lattice [see Fig.~\ref{lattice}(a)] defined by the following Hamiltonian:
+Therefore, we consider a four-band $d$-$p$ model on the two-dimensional square lattice [see Fig.~\ref{lattice}(a)] defined by the following Hamiltonian:

 First, the kinetic term $H_{\text{kin}}$ is described by